Food blogs are blowing up. If you just spend some time on Pinterest, you will see how many posts are being shared that discuss this one thing: food!

 “Vegetarian Main Courses” is good because you’ve started to dig down a bit.
-There’s much less competition for that term and if you establish an authority in that niche, you can make a good business out if it.
+There’s much less competition for that term, and if you establish an authority in that niche, you can make a good business out of it.

-“Vegetarian Food For Pregnant Women” would be the perfect niche to go into because you are targeting a very specific niche with a very specific audience.
+“Vegetarian Food For Pregnant Women” would be the perfect niche to go into because you are targeting a particular niche with a particular audience.

-By choosing such a targeted niche, you can exactly know who your customer is, what to write about and again; if you become the go-t0-blog for such information; your food blog is going to be very, very profitable.
+By choosing such a targeted niche, you know who your customer is and what to write about and if you become the go-t0-source for such information, your food blog will be very profitable.

 Keep in mind that there is no reason as to why you shouldn’t branch out to other keywords once you get a foot in the door.

-It’s much better to narrow down then open your focus rather than targeting a big niche but never manage to break through.
+It’s much better to narrow down and then open your focus rather than targeting a big niche but never manage to breakthrough.